IBM/watson-assistant-multi-bot-agent/README.md

-# **Work in progress**

-# watson-assistant-multi-bot-agent

-## Compose bots using an agent bot
+# Compose bots using an agent bot
 Generally bots address queries related to a specific domain or topic.
 If a user wants to query for something from a different domain then the user will have to switch to a different bot and ask question.
 E.g. If I want to travel to a place, I might query for weather and also book a cab or flight.
 I might have to end up switching between two bots, weather bot and travel bot.
 What if I could just have one interface bot which will redirect my messages to a specific bot and get answers to me?
 Well, this code pattern showcases an implementation of this approach.

 The solution here is to have an agent bot (or an interface bot) and a few other bots which can handle queries for a specific domain, let's call these specific bots.
 The agent bot knows about the specific bots and also about which domain each of them can handle.
 When user initiates conversation with agent bot, the agent bot will understand the intent of user query and it will redirect the user query to a specific bot.
 Subsequent requests from user are redirected to specific bot.
 When the conversation with the specific bot is over or when the specific bot is not able to handle the request, the control is given back to agent bot which will then redirect the messages to appropriate bot.

-This approach provides and seamless experience for the user.
+This approach provides seamless experience for users.
 It can be used by organisations which provide a host of services to its customers like financial services, tours and travel agencies, news agencies etc..

 Advantages with this approach are:
 - plug and play the bots